 Over 50 Australian companies operate in Argentina, including 10 ASX200 companies.
-Total Australian direct investment in Argentina is estimated at around $218 million (2016).
+Around $1 billion has been invested in Argentina by Australian firms in the last two years.
 Sectors of interest have included mining, agribusiness, entertainment, port management, freight equipment and insurance services.

 Australia also participates in the CER-Mercosur Dialogue, bringing together Australia, New Zealand and the Mercosur member countries.
 The dialogue was established in 1996 as a mechanism to strengthen cooperation on global trade policy issues and to promote inter-regional trade and investment.
 The last dialogue took place in Buenos Aires in May 2017.